 Marijuana is legal for medical use in the state of North Dakota.
 Voters approved Issue 5 in 2016, and compassion centers are open as of 2019.
-However, voters rejected a 2018 ballot measure to legalize cannabis, and thus cannabis for recreational purposes is still illegal in the state.
+Cannabis for recreational purposes is still illegal in the state, at this time.

 Qualified patients and caregivers can possess up to a 30-day supply at any given time.